CasualCoder91/N_Body/docs/NBodySimulation/Integration.rst

 External nodes are nodes without any children.
 Each external node contains at most one star.
 Internal nodes have at least one child.
 They represent stars stored in their child nodes by storing their total mass and com.
 The root node contains the whole space occupied by the cluster.
-Each node stores the following information: total mass, amount and center of mass of stars contained within the cube, two points defining the volume of the cube, one point at the center of the cube, since cpu time is more valuable than ram, as well as links (pointers) to each child node and to the parent node.
+Each node stores the following information: total mass, amount and center of mass of stars contained within the cube, two points defining the volume of the cube, one point at the center of the cube as well as links (pointers) to each child node and to the parent node.
-If a child pointer is null, it does not exist jet.
+If a child pointer is null, it does not exist yet.
+The seemingly redundant point at the center of the cube is used to evaluate the child node of a star within the cube.
+The two points defining the volume could be used instead but that approach would require additional FLOPS.

 Stars are added recursively starting at the root node.
 If the current node is already an internal node, the star is passed to the appropriate child.
 Mass and com of the internal node are updated.
 The appropriate child is determined by comparing the position of the star with the center of the node.
-If the considered node is a external node but already contains a star, both the newly added and already present star are passed down to the appropriate child or children.
+If the considered node is an external node but already contains a star, both the newly added and already present star are passed down to the appropriate child or children.
-Consequently, the current node becomes a internal node.
+Consequently, the current node becomes an internal node.
 Since both stars can lie in the same octant, this can lead to additional recursions until the stars are assigned to different child nodes.
 If the current node is external and does not yet contain a star, the star is added to the node and the recursion ends.